pixelvar79/GxE-geospatial/README.md

 This is an evolving process and the plan is to make it flexible enough to process any kind of aerial imagery regardless of the aerial platform or sensor dealing with.

+All py files assumes assumes one target flight dataset per subfolder, so they iterate over them generating separated Metashape px and further processing steps.

 1) check if anaconda is installed locally
 ```